Ngannguyen0308/Online-Funiture-Store/README.md

 # Online Store: Abulous Furniture
-An Ecommerce Website by Team A
+An E-commerce Website by Team A, made with HTML, CSS and JavaScript.

 ## Features
  - [X] Home